kubernetes/autoscaler/cluster-autoscaler/FAQ.md

  * CA tries to handle most of the error situations in the cluster (like cloud provider stockouts, broken nodes, etc).
 The cases handled can however vary from cloudprovider to cloudprovider.
  * CA developers are committed to maintaining and supporting CA in the foreseeable future.

-All of the previous versions (earlier that 1.0.0) are considered beta.
+All of the previous versions (earlier than 1.0.0) are considered beta.

 ### What are the Service Level Objectives for Cluster Autoscaler?